Nolan Arenado Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mariners have a 3.63 team ERA that ranks ninth across all league pitching staffs.

-- The Mariners' 3.62 team ERA ranks ninth among all league pitching staffs.
+- Mariners pitchers combine to surrender 14 home runs (0.7 per game), the second-fewest in baseball.

-- Mariners pitchers combine to allow 13 home runs (0.7 per game), the second-fewest in baseball.
+- The Mariners are sending Flexen (0-3) to the mound to make his fourth start of the season.
+He is 0-3 with a 7.79 ERA and 11 strikeouts through 17 1/3 innings pitched.

-- Castillo gets the start for the Mariners, his fifth of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.
+- His most recent appearance was on Tuesday against the Milwaukee Brewers, when the righty went six innings, surrendering four earned runs while allowing six hits.

-- In his most recent appearance on Sunday against the Colorado Rockies, the right-hander threw seven scoreless innings while surrendering two hits.
+- The 28-year-old has an ERA of 7.79, with 5.7 strikeouts per nine innings, in four games this season.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.